-Overall, the rate at which participants misidentified possible behaviors as impossible dropped with the explicit definition of "possibility" in Study 2b (and Study 2c) as compared to Study 2a (Figure 2 and Figure S3 in Supplemental Materials).
+Overall, the rate at which participants misidentified possible behaviors as impossible dropped with the explicit definition of "possibility" in Study 2b (and Study 2c) as compared to

+Study 2a (Figures 2 and S3).
 Yet, even with this explicit definition, and even with as much time as needed to reflect, participants still misclassified possible behaviors as behaviors that "could not be physically possible" far more often when these behaviors were counternormative in context than when they were normative in context.
 Participants conflated a lack of psychological affordance with a lack of physical affordance.